CygnusXGithub/CharacterGen/README.md

   - Loading png cards
   - Adding png pictures to the character and saving as either png or JSON
   - Field focus, a way to expand a field or multiple that you are working on to a much larger text area
+  - Editing of the other fields making up a v2 card such as creator, version, tags etc.
+  - AICharED made by Zoltan, AVA, and Neptune has alot of nice features I like them but may never get around to adding them, I would enjoy implementing their better UI formatting, and maybe QoL features such as:
+    - a tag cheat sheet with quick copy
+    - info on hover for each fields function
+    - token counter with breakdown

 ## Installation